serge-sans-paille/pythran-stories/content/2016-04-05-benchmarks.rst

-Easy? not quite... while pythranisation of the code, something went wrong, but no idea why !
-With some (many) help, the solution was found: the idea was to extract the innerloop into a new file and run pythran on it then calling it from the main code.
+Easy? not quite... while pythranisation of the code, something went wrong, but no idea why!
+With some (many) help, the solution was found: the idea was to extract the innerloop into a new file and run Pythran on it then calling it from the main code.

 The function is in `je.py` and the main code is `run_je.py`